After being in the finance community for years, it taught me one thing, there is a lot of bad advice out there.

 I’ve read posts that encourage people to open up more credit cards to boost their credit score (even if they have poor credit card management), learn how to fix cars themselves (can be incredibly dangerous if someone has no experience with cars), and so on.

-Don’t waste your time with money-saving tips that are hurting you more than helping you.
+Don’t waste time with money-saving tips that are hurting you more so than helping you.

 1. No spending month